expressvpn/expressvpn_leak_testing/docs/quick_start.md

 We discuss test execution in detail in TODO.

-## Structure of Test Suite
+## Structure of the Test Suite

 Everything here is covered in full detail in [Test Suite Overview](test_suite_overview.md).

 ### Test Cases

 This repo contains many test cases.
 They can mostly be found in the `desktop_local_tests` folder.
-A test case is any python class which
+A test case is any Python class which:

-* Derives from `TestCase`
+* derives from `TestCase`,
-* Whose name begins with `Test`
+* whose name begins with `Test`.

 > Test classes must have unique names - you will get an error if they don't.

 A test case requires a configuration to run.
 The configuration specifies:

-* What devices the test will use to run
+* what devices the test will use to run,
-* The configuration of the device
+* the configuration of the device,
-* Parameters for the test
+* parameters for the test,
-  * Some tests can execute in different ways when different parameters are passed.
+  * some tests can execute in different ways when different parameters are passed.

 Configurations are passed to the test suite via the `-c` argument to `run_tests.sh`.
 The value of this argument should be a python file which exposes an attribute `TESTS` - which should be a list